min2ha/ukwa-site/content/target/50773/index.en.md

   "subject": "Brexit"
 }

-# London Evening Standard: May is right to deny Sturgeon another Scottish Referendum

 Argues that the SNP leader’s renewed calls for a vote on Scottish independence should not be considered until the terms of Brexit have been decided.